math-ruch/yamal_group/index.md

 Note however that as this analysis might give us good insights on the importance of actors for the past five decades, the way we construct our graph gives the same importance to all kinf of actors and secondary actors might be considered as important as primary ones.
 We could have had done a better analysis by giving more weights to primary actors to primary actors but we did lack of data in order to do so.
 ## 6. Are longer movies more likely to be more successful or are they just more boring to watch?

+We often say that time is money, but how does this apply to the world of movies?
+Runtime, the duration of a movie, measured in minutes is not simply the duration of a movie but also an element that can afect the audience's interest and attention.
+In this part we will investigae the relationship between movie runtime and it's box office revenue in order to gage it's success.

 <iframe id="image" src="assets/scatterplot_runtime_revenue.html" width="1200" height="1200" frameborder="0" position="relative">Scatter map</iframe>

 -----------------